isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 # Ships characteristics

 The strengths and weakness of different ships and weapon systems in the game are shown through their characteristics.
 These show how fast they are, how much damage they can take and so on.
-You can see an example of a ship's stat sheet below.
+You can see an example of a ship’s stat sheet below.

 **UCM Lysander - Stealth Lighter** (27 pts)